BrandNameWithIcon Component

 To customize the BrandNameWithIcon component:

-2. Use the isSmall prop to toggle between large and small logo versions.
+isSmallprop to toggle between large and small logo versions. - Modify the

 Dependencies